-There is little doubt, when the weather gets colder; more traffic accidents are likely to occur.
-This can be attributed to the inclement weather conditions, such as sleet and slow, snow, icy rain, and so forth.
-According to the National Highway Transportation Administration (NHTSA), in 2011 alone there was approximately 26,458 fatal accidents in normal weather conditions, 2,2042 fatal accidents in rainy conditions, and 595 fatal car crashes that included sleet, hail or blowing snow, as well as snow itself.
+There is little doubt when the weather gets colder; more traffic accidents are likely to occur.
+This can be attributed to the inclement weather conditions, such as sleet and snow, snow, icy rain, and so forth.
+According to the National Highway Transportation Administration (NHTSA), in 2011 alone there were approximately 26,458 fatal accidents in normal weather conditions, 2,2042 fatal accidents in rainy conditions, and 595 fatal car crashes that included sleet, hail or blowing snow, as well as snow itself.

 Thus, from this information one can see that winter weather conditions cause 2% of all accidents on the roadway.